gildardoperez/spree_product_zoom/README.md

 in order to copy over the required css and js files.

-Once installation is complete your product images can be zoomed by clicking on the "Zoom In" button beneath an image.
+Once installation is complete your product images can be zoomed by clicking on the "Zoom In" button beneath an image, **and hovering over the product image opens a quick preview.**

 Configuration
 =========